SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_DOM_Backup_Manager.md

 It is intended for users that depend a lot on DOM for their day-to-day operations, so they can have the peace of mind of knowing that if something goes wrong with their system, all their DOM modules will be backed up.
 This connector offers the ability to include DOM instances in the backups along with some quality-of-life configuration for e.g. frequency of backups, maximum backups, etc.

 Furthermore, it is possible to restore previous backups.
-This gives the user the possibility to easily go back to a earlier point in time.
+This gives the user the possibility to easily go back to an earlier point in time.

 > [!WARNING]
-> It is recommended to only use this connector in production systems after evaluating internally within Skyline.
-Whether it's recommended to use this connector depends on the size of a certain module and its instances and the DMS where you want to deploy it to.
+> Only use this connector in production systems after evaluating internally within Skyline.
+Whether using this connector is recommended depends on the size of a certain module, its instances, and the DMS to which you want to deploy it.

 ## About